SIPH confirms 1 more death due to COVID-19 - Local News 8

 SIPH confirms 1 more death due to COVID-19

-SOUTHEAST IDAHO (KIFI/KIDK) - Southeastern Idaho Public Health has confirmed another death associated with COVID-19 in Power County.
+SOUTHEAST IDAHO (KIFI/KIDK) - Southeastern Idaho Public Health has confirmed another death associated with COVID-19 in Bingham County.

 Out of respect to these individuals’ families, no additional details will be released.